 Of all of Syria's neighbours, Lebanon has been the hardest hit by the exodus of Syrians fleeing their country’s violence.
-Lebanon has taken in 1.5 million Syrians and Palestine refugees from Syria, accounting for 30% of Lebanon's population—the highest concentration per capita of refugees in the world.
+Since 2011, Lebanon has taken in 1.5 million Syrians and Palestine refugees from Syria, accounting for 30 percent of Lebanon's population—the highest concentration per capita of refugees in the world.
 Since the enforcement of stricter regulations applied by the Lebanese government in 2015, access to Lebanon by those fleeing the conflict in Syria has become close to impossible.

-The refugee influx since the start of the Syria war in 2011 has added a major strain on Lebanon’s economy and infrastructure.
-Although Lebanon has shown remarkable generosity, increased competition for jobs and resources is fueling tensions between Lebanese host communities and Syrian refugees.
+The 1.5 million Syrian and Palestinian refugees that now account for 30% of the population has added a major strain on Lebanon’s economy and infrastructure.
+Although Lebanon has shown remarkable generosity, increased competition for jobs and resources is fuelling tensions between Lebanese host communities and Syrian refugees.

-Lebanon has banned the construction of formal camps for Syrian refugees, forcing refugees to live in substandard shelters like garages, warehouses, tents, unfinished buildings, and animal sheds.
-An increasing number of refugees lack proper documentation, restricting their free movement and access to basic services, as well as exposing them to greater risk of harassment and exploitation.
+Lebanon has banned the construction of formal camps for Syrian refugees, forcing refugees to live in substandard shelters such as garages, warehouses, tents, unfinished buildings, and animal sheds.
+An increasing number of refugees lack proper documentation, restricting their free movement and access to basic services, and exposing them to greater risk of harassment and exploitation.
 Refugees also face serious restrictions in obtaining healthcare and have to pay for food, rent, clothes, medicines, and other necessities.
-Child labour remains a concern, with 4.8% of Syrian refugee children aged 5 to 17 reporting working (VASYR 2017: Vulnerability Assessment of Syrian Refugees in Lebanon, UN, December 2017).
+Child labour remains a concern, with 4.8 percent of Syrian refugee children aged 5 to 17 reported as working (VASYR 2017: Vulnerability Assessment of Syrian Refugees in Lebanon, UN, December 2017).